anon-blue/anon.blue/README.txt

  t  that*l ol shittedgames                                                   hel lo what us going onvffshvdf
                                                                         Jelly be
-ans si what are you
+ans si what are you doing? playinghhhhhhhhh im high :) the smiley looks so high
                      hello whos there>?   hjkufkukfdukf  oh i see i cant change line unless i speak all the ywwa way* lol, sorry im a  it high.
 I ve just won a game of herarthstonbe yay me :D 3------>````````  yay drugs sent me here